Melodies Old And New

 Lavonne Battle

 Small part.
-Of the two tapdancing girls that follow Wheeler, she appears to be the one on the left.
+Of the second two tapdancing girls during the Modern Rhythm Dance number, she's the one on the left.

 Donna Jean Edmonsond

 Small part.
 Listed by Maltin & Bann.
-She seems to be the girl midway between Wheeler and Battle.
+She seems to be the girl midway between Wheeler and Battle as the girls are all lined up.

 Jerry Baker